 A Note from the Herbalist

 If you're a chamomile fan, this bundle is for you!
 Classic pure chamomile, along with a pair of gorgeous lavender and citrus blends to help you sleep and fight off colds.
-Plus, save $5.50 off the regular price on the 4oz trio!

 We blended chamomile with our pure honeybush tea to create a delicately sweet bedtime drink you won't find anywhere else!